ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/example-cpp.md

 }
 ```

-The given code snippet outputs the following text to the console at startup:
+The given code snippet prints the following text to the console at startup:

 ```bash
 > SelectWithParams: